OSInside/kiwi/doc/source/container_builder.rst

     This step can be skipped if there are no complex provision tasks of the building environment required.

-Installing vagrant is well documented at https://docs.vagrantup.com/v2/installation/index.html
+Installing Vagrant is well documented at https://docs.vagrantup.com/v2/installation/index.html

-Access to a machine started by vagrant is done through ssh exclusively.
+Access to a machine started by Vagrant is done through ssh exclusively.
 Because of that an initial key setup is required in the box vagrant should start.
-The kiwi provided build boxes includes the public key of the vagrant key pair and thus allows access.
-It is important to understand that the private vagrant key is not a secure key because the private key is not protected.
-However this is not a problem because vagrant creates a new key pair for each machine it starts.
-In order to allow vagrant the initial access and the creation of a new key pair, it's required to provide access to the insecure vagrant private key.
-The following commands should not be executed as root, but rather as the user intending to build images.
+The KIWI build boxes includes the public key of the Vagrant key pair and thus allows access.
+It is important to understand that the private Vagrant key is not a secure key because the private key is not protected.
+However, this is not a problem because Vagrant creates a new key pair for each machine it starts.
+In order to allow Vagrant the initial access and the creation of a new key pair, it's required to provide access to the insecure Vagrant private key.
+The following commands should not be executed as root, but as the intended user to build images.

 .. code:: bash